 Finally, if you’re working with what seems to be a dry topic, you can always take a unique angle by relating the topic to current events.
 Google News is a good place to start for such an approach; simply enter keywords related to your topic and see what’s new and relevant.

-Going back to the original “aluminum siding” example, a Google News search for this term could yield numerous articles about how aluminum prices have fallen to their lowest in six years.
-You could consider writing an article, then, on how a drop in aluminum prices could affect homeowners’ choices when it comes to buying new siding.
+Going back to the original “aluminum siding” example, a Google News search for this term could yield numerous articles about how aluminum prices have fallen.
+You could consider writing an article, then, on how a drop in aluminum prices affects homeowners’ siding choices.

-It’s no secret that working with seemingly dull topics isn’t always easy.
+It’s no secret that working with seemingly dull, dry topics isn’t always easy.
 After all, we’d much rather write about topics that we as writers find interesting.
-However, it’s important to remember that our readers are diverse, and that even the most boring-sounding topics likely have a dedicated reader base to whom we have a responsibility to provide excellent content.
+However, it’s important to remember that our readers are diverse.
+Even the most boring-sounding topics likely have a dedicated reader base to whom we have a responsibility to provide excellent content.
 By keeping these topic-brainstorming tips in mind, you’ll find that you can write engaging content on pretty much anything!